methupaPerera/light-mailer/README.md

 const template = fs.readFileSync("./template.html", "utf8");
 ```

-The email template must include placeholders with the exact names of the keys of the JavaScript object.
+The email template must include placeholders with the exact names of the keys of the JavaScript object which you receive in the request body.
 In this case, the email template will look like this:

 ```
 <!DOCTYPE html>